 Are you a woman who wants to make more money at your job?
-If so, it’s time to learn how to beat the gender pay gap by asking for a raise and getting it.
+If so, it’s time to learn how to ask for a raise and get it.
+Because you can beat the gender pay gap.

 So you DO talk salary with the other employees at your job, right?